BoxOfCereal/astro-platform-starter/src/pages/posts/vibecode01.md

 4. I then went to the [Implementation of Pagination](https://developers.google.com/youtube/v3/guides/implementation/pagination) page and read about pagination.

-5. I genuinely read and got a feel for how the pagination of the API works.
+5. I read and got a feel for how the pagination of the API works.
 I then took a summary and plugged it into windsurf to see if it could help me paginate the script.

 6. I made a prompt to ask windsurf to paginate the script.<details>
     <summary>